MeoMix/StreamusChromeExtension/README.md

 Overview
 ========

 Streamus consists of a front-end client, the Google Chrome extension, a back-end server ("Streamus Server"), server test cases ("Streamus Server Tests"), and a website.

-The server's modules are managed by NuGet Package Manager.

-The server is used to record information about a given user's listening experience.
-All videos, playlist items, playlists and folders are written to the database.
-The server is used to enable sharing of playlists between users by copying a playlist row and providing a link to the new row to other users.
+This repository contains the files for the Google Chrome extension.
+Please see the other repositories, StreamusServer and StreamusWebsite, to gain a full understanding of the product.

+The Chrome extension uses the following libraries:

 Client
 ------